 For aesthetic purposes, fat graft is commonly used for breast augmentation.
 I believe the second most common use is in the face but personally, I think it’s most effective in the breast.
 You can actually inject as much fat as you want into the breast, but it will have to be staged over multiple procedures until you reach the desired size.
 The more contact surface area the fat cells have in the recipient site – such as the breast – the more successful it will be.
 Each fat cell needs blood supply.
 When all conditions are ideal and we use modest amounts of fat in each procedure, 70-80% of the fat cells will successfully “take”.
 The remaining will be reabsorbed into the bloodstream.
 If you try to put too much fat in at a time, the fat that doesn’t take will die.
 It may be reabsorbed or it may calcify or turn into a cyst.
 These present as lumps and may provoke unnecessary anxiety and lead to further investigation and procedures.

-Fat graft can be used on its own to enhance breasts or in combination with implants, usually silicone ones.
+Fat graft can be used on its own for breast augmentation or in combination with implants, usually silicone ones.
 Women who are very slim or had previous breast surgery may have very thin skin and subcutaneous layers.
 Implants placed in these ladies will sometimes be very easily palpable as the overlying skin pocket is thin.
 In these situations, we would recommend to either augment the breasts with fat graft alone or to use a combination (fat graft and implant) techniques.
-With the combination technique, we put a layer of fat graft around the implant to make the breast enhancement look and feel more natural.
+With the combination technique, we put a layer of fat graft around the implant to make the breast augmentation look and feel more natural.